Dreamaker-MrC/Dreamaker-MrC.github.io/_pages/about.md

 * MIMO

 ## Selected Journal Publications
-Novel echo-signal processing and recognition technique of Mm-wave radar monitoring for elder’s falls in home security*In preparation for submission to *.

 Xiang Feng *, Tao liu, **Wenqing Cui**, Fengcong li, Yinan Zhao (2022).
 Handwriting Number Recognition Based on Millimeter-wave Radar with Dual-view Feature Fusion Network. *Accepted by Journal of Electronics & Information Technology*.